Crisis 22

 Writing Against War

-On the opening page of Slaughterhouse-Five, Vonnegut recounts that a film producer once asked him what he was writing about lately.
-Vonnegut told him that he was writing an anti-war book about the bombing of Dresden.
+On the opening page of his 1969 novel Slaughterhouse-Five, Vonnegut tells us that a film producer recently asked him what he was working on.
+Vonnegut responded that he was writing an anti-war book about the bombing of Dresden.
 The producer then asked, “Why don't you write an anti-glacier book instead?”

 From the Standard of Ur, 26th century BC, "War" panel.
 (Wikimedia)

-Yet the film producer’s point has at least four weaknesses. ❧ First, it’s not as if there aren’t successful films about war.
-Would we say that Dr. Strangelove or Apocalypse Now weren’t worth producing? ❧ Second, it’s worth trying to understand the causes and effects of war, and it’s worth trying to mitigate the extent or severity of war even if we can’t eliminate it.
+Vonnegut’s film producer had a good point.
+Yet I’d add four caveats.
+1) It’s not as if there aren’t successful films about war.
+Would we say that Dr. Strangelove or Apocalypse Now weren’t worth producing?
+2) It’s worth trying to understand the causes and effects of war, and it’s worth trying to mitigate the extent or severity of war even if we can’t eliminate it.
 From Lysistrata (411 BC) to The Things They Carried (1990), literature has helped humans see that war comes at an exorbitant cost.
-If books had no effect, why would All’s Quiet on the Western Front (1928) have been banned and burned in Nazi Germany? ❧ Third, as Camus’ Sisyphus concludes, even in an absurd world our struggle for freedom constitutes its own type of meaning and freedom. ❧ Fourth, despite the producer’s skepticism, Vonnegut nevertheless went on to write Slaughterhouse-Five, one of the finest anti-war books ever written.
+If books had no effect, why would the 1928 novel All’s Quiet on the Western Front have been banned and burned in Nazi Germany?
+3) As Camus’ Sisyphus concludes, even in an absurd world our struggle for freedom constitutes its own type of meaning and freedom.
+4) Despite the producer’s skepticism, Vonnegut nevertheless went on to write Slaughterhouse-Five, one of the finest anti-war books ever written.

-There are endless books, TV programs, Youtube videos, and podcasts on these topics.
-We can also get insight from novels like Slaughterhouse-Five, War and Peace, The Year of Living Dangerously, and The Quiet American.
-Such novels provide an immersive, prolonged, and unified type of experience, similar to a good TV series.
-We get to know characters who have the same type of feelings and thoughts and relationships that we do, and yet they are confronting large-scale geopolitical crises.
-They become flesh and blood examples that we can relate to, and they suggest various ways that we can deal with geopolitical crisis.
+In reading such novels, we get to know characters who have the same type of feelings and thoughts and relationships that we do, and yet they’re also confronting large-scale geopolitical crises.
+They become flesh and blood examples that we can relate to, and they suggest various ways that we can come to grips with geopolitical problems that remain beyond our control.

 Reading a novel may even have some advantages over other media when it comes to forming a deep understanding of complex events.
-This may be because reading gets more exclusively at language-driven parts of our brain.
-It encourages deep and complex reflection unhurried by a director’s pace.
+While a novel is similar to a TV series that contains complex characters and complex situations, a novel gets more exclusively at language-driven parts of our brain.
+It encourages deep and complex reflection, unhurried by a director’s pace.
 When we read, we think actively and creatively.
 We take in words and create scenarios in our heads.
 We also have time to ponder what these scenarios mean.

 ☮️